etna-team/etna/docs/source/api_reference/transforms.rst

    MinMaxScalerTransform
    MaxAbsScalerTransform

-Functional transforms and their utils:
+Functional transforms and their utilities:

 .. autosummary::
    :toctree: api/